-"A joint commitment to build towards an Asian CBAM and complementary measures can provide a mutually-beneficial pathway for Asia and Australia to prosper in a rapidly decarbonising world."
+"A joint commitment to build towards an Asian CBAM and complementary measures can provide a mutually-beneficial pathway for Asia and Australia to lead and prosper in a rapidly decarbonising world."

-CEF director Tim Buckley, a former MD of global investment bank Citigroup said:
+CEF director Tim Buckley, leading energy finance analyst and former MD of global investment bank Citigroup said:

-"We applaud Minister Bowen's statement that he will consider a carbon tariff on some products such as steel and cement.
-The lead up to COP31 is also an opportunity for Australia to build on our domestic momentum as we price in industrial carbon emissions via the Safeguard Mechanism and decarbonise our electricity system, creating a path to an Asian CBAM.
+"The lead up to COP31 is an opportunity for Australia to build on our domestic momentum as we price in industrial carbon emissions via the Safeguard Mechanism and decarbonise our electricity system, creating a path to an Asian CBAM.
 Initially in economically-advanced East Asia and Australia, a regional CBAM would mobilise private capital at speed and scale for decarbonising international trade.
 This would align and leverage the EU's climate leadership demonstrated in its CBAM, accelerating the global race to decarbonise in alignment with the immutable climate science.